Miuywu/C-fundamentals-algorithms/README.md

 This repo stored programs written while learning the fundamentals of low-level programming in C.

+Here's a screenshot of my binary search C program compiled and ran in a Linux Environment.
 ![Simple Shell executing "ls -la"](https://github.com/Miuywu/C-fundamentals-algorithms/blob/master/binary.PNG "Screenshot")

 ## About me